Aztarok/videohost/README.md

 ### Commit 2: Added pagination that works property and looks nice.
 ### Commit 3: FIXED Display Issue and README.

+## 12/18/24:

+### Commit 1: Fixed x overflow on layout.tsx.
+The problem was because I had w-full on a server component layout I think.
+It fixed the problem of the layout shifting when clicking dialog boxes and even when adding more videos to the page.
+### Commit 2: Spruced up Zustand with Immer and Persist middlewares.
+Now the app can tell when to fetch a user's data and when to chill out.
+Styled the navbar for better UX.
+Made better types for videos and users.
+Main layout has been styled.
+Supabase trigger functions when user signs up.
+Supabase profiles table.

 ## To-Do List:
 ❌ Protect specific pages with auth logic\
-❌ Style the layout for the main page\
 ❌ Create profile and settings pages\
-❌ Style the Navbar for better UX\
 ❌ Make uploading videos possible\
 ❌ Send the videos to supabase and fetch them\
+✅ Create Supabase trigger function to detect when a user signs up\
+✅ Create Supabase table for user data\
+✅ Style the layout for the main page\
+✅ Style the Navbar for better UX\
+✅ Make better types for videos and users\
+✅ Add Zustand store with immer and persistance\
 ✅ Add Pagination\
 ✅ Display Videos Nicely\
 ✅ Improve the authentication experience for users\